yig/graphics101-pipeline/README.md

 go further and implement linear blend skinning, in which there are multiple sequences of transformation matrices animating in parallel, and each vertex has a set of associated "skin" weights.
 The vertex is transformed by the weighted average transformation matrix.
+Some of the infrastructure for this is already implemented.

     * Ambient Occlusion.
 This provides a much more accurate surface ambient color *K<sub>A</sub>* by computing the fraction of directions that are blocked